 Time management and productivity for self-care

 First-time mom or 5th-time mom you will definitely find yourself busier than you were before your new baby.
 Here are a few tips to help you manage your time and prioritize your self-care:

 Set boundaries around your time and learn to say no when you need to.
 Prioritize your self-care or tasks that are important to you by scheduling them into your day and treating it like any other appointment.
 Remember, you recently gave birth and your rest and recovery are important for yourself and your family and need to be protected.

 2. Get organized

 Getting organized can help you manage your time more effectively.
 Use your phone, planner, or calendar to schedule your appointments and to-do list.
-Try organizing baby’s clothes, keeping your home decluttered, and opting for a more simplified parenting lifestyle.
+Try staying on top of laundry, keeping your home decluttered, and opting for a more simplified parenting lifestyle.